1954 NFL season

 The 1954 NFL season was the 35th regular season of the National Football League.
 The season ended when the Cleveland Browns defeated the Detroit Lions in the NFL Championship Game.

 Draft

-The 1954 NFL draft was held on January 28, 1954, at Philadelphia's Bellevue-Stratford Hotel.
+The 1954 NFL draft was held on January 28, 1954, at The Bellevue-Stratford Hotel in Philadelphia.
 With the first pick, the Cleveland Browns selected quarterback Bobby Garrett from Stanford University.